-24 May PROPER ATTIC VENTILATION FOR TEXAS, WHO’S RIGHT, WHO’S WRONG?
+24 May WHAT IS PROPER ROOF AND ATTIC VENTILATION FOR TEXAS?

-WHAT IS THE PROPER ROOF ATTIC VENTILATION FOR TEXAS?
+WHAT IS THE PROPER ROOF AND ATTIC VENTILATION FOR TEXAS?

 There seems to be a lot of opinions out there regarding attic and roof ventilation.
-None more heated then the topic of ridge vents being used in combination with other attic ventilators.
-More specifically, Ridge-Venting & Solar Fans.
+None more heated then the topic of ridge-vents being used in combination with other attic ventilators.

 During the hottest part of the day, your attic space needs desperate help circulating the hot air out of your attic “as quickly as possible”.